peterhajas/peterhajas.com/blog/marked2_vim.md

 > allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)

-It's a commont technique for writing blogs, as it lets the author write text in the text editor of their choice.
+It's a common technique for writing blogs, as it lets the author write text in the text editor of their choice.

 I write this page in `vim`, which is a command line text editor.
 I love `vim` for many reasons that are outside the scope of this post.
 I've been using it as my primary editor for almost 5 years.
 I wanted a good solution for writing Markdown in `vim`.